nwojke/deep_sort/README.md

 ## Dependencies

 The code is compatible with Python 2.7 and 3.
-The following dependencies are need to run the tracker:
+The following dependencies are needed to run the tracker:

 * NumPy
 * sklean